Abydos: One Of The Most Important Cities Of Ancient Egypt

 Today, it's considered one of the most important archaeological sites of Ancient Egypt, a place with a famous royal necropolis where early pharaohs were entombed and other tombs and mortuary cult enclosures of the rulers of the First Dynasty.

-Many of these tombs are still buried under the desert sands and thus they keep millennia old secrets of the sacred ground of Abydos, that flourished and was already surrounded with aura of sanctity.
+Many of these tombs are still buried under the desert sands and thus they keep millennia-old secrets of the sacred ground of Abydos, which flourished and was already surrounded with aura of sanctity.

 Abydos rose to its peak as a holy city during the New Kingdom (1567- 1080) but the arising local cult of the "Lord of Abydos" lasted at least from the Middle Kingdom (around 1800 BC) until late Antiquity and the tomb of Osiris was the main focus of worship.